spratap124/Hackerearth-Debugger/README.md

 # Hackerearth-Debugger

-* This application helps you to solve the HackerEarth coding problems basedo on NodeJS. you can easily debug the application by running the program in your local machine.
+* This application helps you to solve the HackerEarth coding problems based on NodeJS. you can easily debug the application by running the program in your local machine.

 * Put the input file(*.txt) in input folder and keep the input test cases in that file.